 With either headset, you get a detachable 3.5mm jack cable for wired listening, a hardshell carrying case, and a USB-C charging cable.
 The case for the XM4 over-ears is more oblong than the XM5 because of the flexibility of the WH-1000XM5.

-For the most part, the WH-1000XM5 and WH-1000XM4 have the same controls, and the touch panel gestures are identical, including the ability to cup your hand over the right ear cup for ambient mode.
+The WH-1000XM5 and WH-1000XM4 have the same controls and touch panel gestures, including the ability to cup your hand over the right ear cup for ambient mode.
 This listening mode allows ambient noise to come through the headset for as long as you keep your hand over the ear cup, which is a convenient way to hear your surroundings at a moment’s notice.

-The XM5 relabels the “Custom” button of the WH-1000XM4 as “ANC/AMB.”
+The XM5 relabels the WH-1000XM4’s “Custom” button as “ANC/AMB.”
 The function remains the same on either button, and it’s how you cycle through ANC on, ANC off, or Ambient sound mode.

 How are the features different on the Sony WH-1000XM5 compared to the WH-1000XM4?